Lake Minnetonka ice is out early

-The ice is going out on Lake Minnetonka.
+The ice is out on Lake Minnetonka for 2015.

 Last year, we declared the ice out on April 24—ten days later than the median date due to the exceptionally cold winter.
 In the last twenty years, 13 dates have been less than the median date and seven have been later.